bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/oenopides.md

 * Oenopides also developed a theory to account for the Nile floods.
 * We have some other indications of the philosophy of Oenopides.

-Born about 490BC, Chios, Greece.
+Born about 490 BC, Chios, Greece.
 Died about 420 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Oenopides/)